JuliaRheology/RHEOS.jl/docs/src/index.md

 All of the above features are linked together in a seamless interface intended to be very approachable for less experienced programmers.
 The different paradigms of creep, relaxation and oscillatory testing are all accounted for, and models fitted against one type of data can be used to predict against a different type of data.
 (For instance, fitting against relaxation data and predicting the frequency response spectrum.)

 ## Documentation
 The sections in this documentation each aim to provide tutorials in different elements of RHEOS.
 The [API](@ref) section is a comprehensive list of RHEOS types and functions, and brief descriptions of their use.
-For corrections or further questions, please note the [Contributing to RHEOS](@ref) section below and create an issue on the [Github repository](https://github.com/JuliaRheology/RHEOS.jl). **Note that whenever you restart your Julia session you will have to reload RHEOS by typing `using RHEOS`, to avoid repetition this line is not included in every piece of example code.**  Any plotting library can be used but the tutorials within this documentation uses the PyPlot Julia package.
+For corrections or further questions, please note the [Contributing to RHEOS](@ref) section below and create an issue on the [GitHub repository](https://github.com/JuliaRheology/RHEOS.jl). **Note that whenever you restart your Julia session you will have to reload RHEOS by typing `using RHEOS`, to avoid repetition this line is not included in every piece of example code.**  Any plotting library can be used but the tutorials within this documentation uses the PyPlot Julia package.

 **Note that all sections in this documentation are compiled from Jupyter notebooks (located in RHEOS/examples/) that can be locally modified to explore the functionalities offered by RHEOS** (Apart from [API](@ref) and [Architecture](@ref) sections.)